zuozhenggh/learning-library/solutions-library/ebs-move-improve/prepare/prepare.md

 20. Copy the value displayed for Instance GUID.
 Record this as ``Client_Tenant`` in the ``Key-Data.txt``.
 Your IDCS Client Tenant begins with the characters ``idcs-`` and then is followed by a string of numbers and letters, for example, ``idcs-6572bfeb183b4becad9e649bfa14a488``.

 ![](./images/7.png " ")

+You may now proceed to the next lab.

+## Acknowledgements

+- **Last Updated By/Date** - Santiago Bastidas, Product Management Director, July 2020

+## See an issue?
+Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
+Please include the *workshop name*, *lab* and *step* in your request.
+If you don't see the workshop name listed, please enter it manually.
+If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.